NewcastleRSE/BayesNetty/README.md

 https://www.staff.ncl.ac.uk/richard.howey/bayesnetty

-If the website is not available then download the docs directory and view the website offline:
+If the website is not available then please download the docs directory and view the website offline:

 docs/index.html